FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis: Related Work

-Recent advances in large language models have enabled multi-modal reasoning across images, video, audio, and text, supporting tasks like image/video captioning, visual question answering, image/video classification, object detection, text recognition etc. Models such as InternVL \cite{chen2024far, chen2024internvl,zhu2025internvl3}, Gemma \cite{team2024gemma, team2024gemma2, gemma_2025}, LLaVA \cite{liu2023visual,liu2024improved} and Qwen-VL \cite{bai2023qwenvlversatilevisionlanguagemodel} have demonstrated strong performance on general vision-language benchmarks like MMBench \cite{liu2024mmbench}, MMStar\cite{chen2024we}, MathVista \cite{lu2023mathvista}, MMMU \cite{yue2024mmmu}.
+Recent advances in large language models have enabled multi-modal reasoning across images, video, audio, and text, supporting tasks like image/video captioning, visual question answering, image/video classification, object detection, text recognition, etc. Models such as InternVL \cite{chen2024far, chen2024internvl,zhu2025internvl3}, Gemma \cite{team2024gemma, team2024gemma2, gemma_2025}, LLaVA \cite{liu2023visual,liu2024improved} and Qwen-VL \cite{bai2023qwenvlversatilevisionlanguagemodel} have demonstrated strong performance on general vision-language benchmarks like MMBench \cite{liu2024mmbench}, MMStar\cite{chen2024we}, MathVista \cite{lu2023mathvista}, MMMU \cite{yue2024mmmu}.
 These benchmarks evaluate models across various aspects like captioning, knowledge-based reasoning, and scene understanding.
-However, these benchmarks focus on broad visual concepts and do not include biometric tasks, particularly fingerprint analysis.
-There is growing interest in adapting MLLMs to scientific and medical domains, requiring high interpretability and precision.
-Benchmarks like ScienceQA \cite{lu2022learn}, MathVista \cite{lu2023mathvista}, and PMC-VQA \cite{zhang2023pmc} in the biomedical domain show the adaptability of MLLMs towards specialized reasoning fo domain-specific tasks.
+There is a growing interest in adapting MLLMs to scientific and medical domains, requiring high interpretability and precision.
+Benchmarks like ScienceQA \cite{lu2022learn}, MathVista \cite{lu2023mathvista}, and PMC-VQA \cite{zhang2023pmc} in the biomedical domain show the adaptability of MLLMs towards reasoning in domain-specific tasks.